aws/karpenter-provider-aws/designs/aws/custom-user-data-and-amis.md

 Once we give users the ability to override the UserData, we need to determine how to merge their UserData contents with the contents that Karpenter wants to set.
 Look at this section in the [appendix](#appendix) for more information on why *it’s critical* that Karpenter always has control over the UserData and therefore merging is necessary.

-The merging logic for UserData for AL2 AMIs and BottleRocket AMIs is different.
+The merging logic for UserData for AL2 AMIs and Bottlerocket AMIs is different.
 This is because the former uses cloud-init that executes UserData and the latter uses TOML which works in a different way.

-**For BottleRocket AMFamily**
+**For Bottlerocket AMFamily**

-BottleRocket AMIs rely on UserData being defined [as TOML](https://github.com/toml-lang/toml) which is a markup language that is a set of unique key-value pairs.
+Bottlerocket AMIs rely on UserData being defined [as TOML](https://github.com/toml-lang/toml) which is a markup language that is a set of unique key-value pairs.
 Since TOML is essentially a large dictionary / hashTable, we can accept TOML and merge contents with whatever Karpenter wants to add in.
 For example, Karpenter will add whatever label  and taints it thinks are accurate to ensure that there is no invalid scheduling performed.
 Consider the following example:

 A user's BR Data -
 ```toml